When will interest rates go down again and how do they affect mortgages?

 About 800,000 fixed-rate mortgages with an interest rate of 3% or below are expected to expire every year, on average, until the end of 2027.

-Cutting interest rates may have relatively little impact on pricing of fixed-rate mortgages in the short-term.
-The outlook is complicated at the moment as the markets, and lenders, consider the impact of the Budget and other global events.
+A hold in interest rates may have relatively little impact on pricing of fixed-rate mortgages in the short-term.
+The outlook is complicated at the moment as the markets, and lenders, consider the impact of the Budget, the upcoming Spring Statement and other global events.
+However, the prospect of further falls could give impetus to lenders to cut their rates for new borrowers.

 You can see how your mortgage may be affected by future interest rate changes by using our calculator: